CVS, Walgreens, Walmart, and other pharmacy chains recall Zantac and ranitidine over cancer concerns

-Several nationwide pharmacy chains have pulled Zantac from stores over concerns that the popular heartburn drug and its generic equivalent, ranitidine, could cause cancer.
-CVS, Target, Walgreens, Walmart, and other pharmacies have voluntarily recalled Zantac and ranitidine following a warning by the Food and Drug Administration (FDA) that these drugs were contaminated with a chemical that could increase the risk of cancer for patients being treated for conditions caused by too much stomach acid.
+Several national pharmacy chains pulled Zantac from stores over concerns the heartburn drug and its generic equivalent, ranitidine, may cause cancer.
+CVS, Target, Walgreens, Walmart, and other pharmacies voluntarily recalled Zantac and ranitidine after an FDA warning that they were contaminated with a chemical that could increase the risk of cancer for patients who use the drugs.

 Zantac and ranitidine are part of a class of drugs known as H2 blockers.
 This class of medications is designed to lower stomach acid in patients with acid reflux, heartburn, peptic ulcers, gastroesophageal reflux disease (GERD), or other gastrointestinal disorders.